Mr-Destructive/steampipe-plugin-cohereai/docs/tables/cohereai_tokenize.md

 * A `text` is a string to get the tokens from.
 * Maximum length of text is 65536 characters.

+More information can be found about `cohereai_tokenize` table by using the inspect command or from the [api reference](https://docs.cohere.com/reference/tokenize)

 ## Examples

 ### Basic example with default settings

-The table `cohereai_tokenize` can return the tokens from a given list of strings.

 ```sql
 select